hirakendu/chromium_el_builder/readme.txt

   http://dev.chromium.org/developers/how-tos/get-the-code
 .
 This is a fairly large download of ~ 1.2 GB over the internet and ~ 5.4 GB of disk space.
-It takes about 20 minutes on a fast 100 Mbps, low latency (3ms) connection.
+It takes about 20 minutes on a fast 100 Mbps, low latency (3ms) connection or 30 minutes on a slower 10 Mbps connection.
 The source code is kept at folder chromium_build and archived to chromium_build.tgz, ~ 1.5 GB, for future reuse.

 The configuration is mostly default with provided API keys and proprietary